 \subsection{Accreted disc mass}

-Long-term numerical simulations of merger remnant accretion discs \citep[e.g.][]{Fujibayashi2020,Christie2019,Fernandez2019,Siegel2018,Siegel2017,Just2015,Fernandez2013} indicate that in these systems a significant fraction ($f_\mathrm{w}=0.1$ to $0.5$) of the disc mass can be lost in the form of winds, therefore lowering the actual accretion rate and the final accreted mass.
-Most of such mass loss takes place as the disc spreads viscously and transitions to the ADAF phase, during which it inflates due to viscous heating and convective motions \citep{Metzger2009,Fernandez2013,Just2015}.
-Observations of AT2017gfo, the kilonova associated to GW170817, and the subsequent modelling, indeed seem to indicate that a significant fraction of the kilonova ejecta mass originated in disc winds (\citealt{Margalit2017}, see the introduction for additional references).
-We therefore define $M_\mathrm{a}=(1-f_\mathrm{w})M_\mathrm{disc}$ as the accreted mass, and we adopt the fiducial value $f_\mathrm{w}=0.3$.
-The exact value of this parameter does not affect significantly our conclusions.
+Long-term numerical simulations of merger remnant accretion discs \citep[e.g.][]{Fujibayashi2020,Christie2019,Fernandez2019,Siegel2018,Siegel2017,Just2015,Fernandez2013} indicate that a significant fraction ($f_\mathrm{w}=0.1$ to $0.5$) of the disc mass can be lost in the form of winds in these systems, therefore lowering the actual accretion rate and the final accreted mass.
+The majority of such mass loss takes place as the disc spreads viscously and transitions to the advection-dominated accretion flow (ADAF) phase, during which it inflates due to viscous heating and convective motions \citep{Metzger2009,Fernandez2013,Just2015}.
+Observations of AT2017gfo, the kilonova associated with GW170817, and the subsequent modelling indeed seem to indicate that a significant fraction of the kilonova ejecta mass did originate in disc winds (\citealt{Margalit2017}, see the introduction for additional references).
+We therefore defined $M_\mathrm{a}=(1-f_\mathrm{w})M_\mathrm{disc}$ as the accreted mass, and we adopted the fiducial value $f_\mathrm{w}=0.3$.
+The exact value of this parameter does not significantly affect our conclusions.